Lymphatic system: Fat absorption

 Lymph vessels called lacteals are at the beginning of the gastrointestinal tract, predominantly in the small intestine.
 While most other nutrients absorbed by the small intestine are passed on to the portal venous system to drain via the portal vein into the liver for processing, fats (lipids) are passed on to the lymphatic system to be transported to the blood circulation via the thoracic duct.
 (There are exceptions, for example medium-chain triglycerides are fatty acid esters of glycerol that passively diffuse from the GI tract to the portal system.)
 The enriched lymph originating in the lymphatics of the small intestine is called chyle.
 The nutrients that are released into the circulatory system are processed by the liver, having passed through the systemic circulation.

 Immune function

 The lymphatic system plays a major role in the body's immune system, as the primary site for cells relating to adaptive immune system including T-cells and B-cells.

-Cells in the lymphatic system react to antigens presented or found by the cells directly or by other dendritic cells.
+In addition to carrying waste products, cellular debris, nutrients, and proteins, the lymph may also contain antigens that can interact with naive lymphocytes in the lymph nodes.
+These cells in the lymphatic system react to antigens presented or found by the cells directly or by other dendritic cells.

 When an antigen is recognized, an immunological cascade begins involving the activation and recruitment of more and more cells, the production of antibodies and cytokines and the recruitment of other immunological cells such as macrophages.